theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

 # How do I run this?

+## Notes

+This README assumes all commands take place in the same folder as this README file.

 ## Setting up your secrets

 A note: These are called 'secrets' for a reason.
 Don't ever stage or commit